uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 * contentorder - Manage the order of content with commas.
 Default to `title, thumbnail, excerpt, date, venue`. `[ecs-list-events cat='festival' limit='3' order='DESC' viewall='false' contentorder='title, thumbnail, excerpt, date, venue']`
 * month - Show only specific month (in YYYY-MM format).
 Type `'current'` for displaying current month only or `'next'` for next month. `[ecs-list-events cat='festival' month='2015-06']`
 * past - Show Outdated Events. `[ecs-list-events cat='festival' past='yes']`
-* key - Order with Start Date `[ecs-list-events cat='festival' key='start date']`
+* key - Hide events when the start date has passed `[ecs-list-events cat='festival' key='start date']`
+* orderby - Change the ordering to the end date `[ecs-list-events orderby="enddate"]`

 With [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options&utm_content=description) you also get the following options:

 * design - Shows improved design by default.
-Set to 'standard' for the regular one, 'compact' for a more compact listing, or 'grouped' to group events by day
+Set to 'standard' for the regular one, 'compact' for a more compact listing, 'calendar' for a monthly calendar view, or 'grouped' to group events by day
 * days - Specify how many days in the future, for example `[ecs-list-events days="1"]` for one day or `[ecs-list-events days="7"]` for one week
 * tag - Filter by one or more tags.
 Use commas when you want to filter by multiple tags.
 * id - Show a single event, useful for displaying details of the event on a blog post or page
+* location (city, state/province, country) - Display events by location.
+Use commas when you want to include events from multiple (ie. country='United States, Canada')
 * description - Use the full description instead of the excerpt of an event in the listing
 * raw_description - Avoid filtering any HTML (spacing, links, bullet points, etc) in the description
 * raw_excerpt - Avoid filtering any HTML (spacing, links, etc) in the excerpt